 God, I pray that’s true.

-I massage the back of my neck, bite the inside of my lip, reach between the center console of the car, and retrieve a keepsake from my youth.
-A king’s man from my first national chess tournament.
-I was ranked in the top two hundred chess players under thirteen.
+I massage the back of my neck, bite the inside of my lip, reach between the center console of the car, and retrieve a keepsake from my youth—a Kingsman chess piece from my first national chess tournament.
+I was ranked in the top two hundred players under thirteen.
 I hold it to reconnect.
-It takes me back to the southside.
-But on nights like tonight, I need it to calm my nerves.
+It takes me back to the south side.
+But on nights like tonight, I need it for peace.
 There’s something about the ridges of the crown and the smooth black finish of the base that centers me and forces me to think strategically.
 It binds the intellectual, spiritual, and emotional man within.
 Never have I needed this more.

 “Father forgive me,” I murmur, “for what I’m about to do.”